October is Breast Cancer Awareness month. I was 46 years old when I received a diagnosis of triple negative breast cancer.

 All the Things

 October is breast cancer awareness month.
 Awareness and the sharing of information are important and not only to connect us but urge us forward and deepen our experiences.
 While I have mentioned three keystone elements to my successful experience in treating cancer, there are so many things one can do to be successful when facing a breast cancer diagnosis.
-Desi and I have always advised ourselves and everyone that will listen to do all the things: Eat well, drink plenty of water, get sleep, be of service, be kind…of course, take your Cordial Organics CBD.
+Desi and I have always advised ourselves and everyone that will listen to do all the things: Eat well, drink plenty of water, get sleep, be of service, and be kind.
 When faced with a breast cancer diagnosis or any health challenge, do between one or all things to all the things as best as you can everyday.
 Please know that we are standing beside you, don’t hesitate to reach out, we will reach right back.